 With regards to creativeness, I have developed skills within various fields: interior design, furniture design, graphics, signage and master planning, to name a few.Management has been part of my work at a number of employments, where I have been Project Manager or Studio Manager.

-From 2007 until 2014, I have been working on a number of shopping centres in different countries.
+From 2007 until 2014 and again in 2017, I worked on a number of shopping centres in different countries.

 I was employed as Studio Manager and oversaw the work, as well as participating in the design process.
 We worked closely with Inter IKEA Centre Group, Steen & Strøm, A. Enggaard A/S and Braaten+Pedersen.Architects on the projects were, amongst others, 3XN, SHL, Aarhus Arkitekterne, C.F.
 Møller, ABAKO, Arkus Architects & Studio Quadra.